 This woodcut of a zodiac man comes from Georg Bartisch's work Opthalmodouleia, das ist, Augendienst, which was published in 1583.
-This work is significant for its status as being the first written work to provide an in-depth treatment of eye diseases and their cures.
+This work is significant for being the first printed work to focus exclusively on eye diseases and their cures.
 This illustration, however, points to early modern medicine's continued belief in the significance of celestial bodies and their influence on human health.

 Woodcut from Paracelsus' book of prognostications